Splode/jin/README.md

 nodejs
 ----------------
-0 Use 'os.homedir()' to access the home directory
+0 Use 'os.homedir()' to access the home directory.
 1 Use 'util.promisify()' to promisify a callback-style function.
 ```